Blog

 Nurse talking to an IVIG patient

-If you are battling with a medical condition that weakens the immune system, IVIG (intravenous immunoglobulin) may be recommended as a treatment to help restore your antibodies.
+If you are battling a medical condition that weakens the immune system, IVIG (intravenous immunoglobulin) may be recommended as a treatment to help restore your antibodies.

 Speak to a Specialist